 Furthermore, we need to consider the equality \eqref{kankei} described below.
 For $b \in \mathrm{Im} (\Upsilon_{m})$, we choose a preimage $ B \in p_m^{-1} (b) \subset \mathrm{Im} (\Upsilon_{m+1})$.
 Here, it is worth noting from Lemma \ref{lemapp1} that the choice is a problem of choosing in the $(1,m+1)$-entry of $B$.
 By centrality, we can easily see that

 for any $A \in \mathrm{Im} (\Upsilon_{m+1})$ and any $\omega \in \Omega_{m+1}.$

 Finally, we should comment on the work of Murasugi \cite{Mur}.
-He also considered similar unipotent matrices over $\Z$ and showed a relation to the Milnor invariant modulo some integers (see also \cite[\S 12.9]{Hil}).
-However, his arguments encountered the difficulties (II)--(IV) ins \S \ref{Srev}.
+He also considered similar unipotent matrices over $\Z$ and showed a relation to Milnor invariants modulo some integers (see also \cite[\S 12.9]{Hil}).
+However, his arguments encountered the difficulties (II)--(IV) in \S \ref{Srev}.